 Singing infuses strength to our inner person, as it gently applies healing truth to our hurting hearts.
-However, sometimes our emotions don’t seem very cooperative.
+However, sometimes, our emotions don’t seem very cooperative.
 We don’t always feel like singing.
-When this is the case we need to make a conscious choice to sing to the Lord, even when we don’t feel ready.
+When this is the case, we need to make a conscious choice to sing to the Lord, even when we don’t feel ready.
 This need is seen in the connection of singing to sorrow, as a means of activating faith in times of lament.
 This is a common theme in the Bible.

 David wrote Psalm 57 during one of those rough times when he didn’t necessarily feel like singing.
 Most likely he was fleeing from King Saul, and overtaken by fear.
 His mind multiplied, maybe even exaggerated, the number of his enemies.
-Regardless of the number, though, to him they were like “lions” and “fiery beasts,” describing them as men “whose teeth are spears and arrows, whose tongues are sharp swords” (Psalm 57:4).
+Regardless of the number, though, to him they were like “lions” and “fiery beasts,” describing them as men “whose teeth are spears and arrows, whose tongues are sharp swords”

-Listen and learn from David.
+You can learn from David’s response.
 Notice how he works through his hurts and fears.
-In the face of real and potential hurts, he pleads with God for mercy, and determines to hide in the shadow of God’s wings until “the storms of destruction pass by” (Psalm 57:1).
+In the face of real and potential threats, he pleads with God for mercy, and determines to hide in the shadow of God’s wings until “the storms of destruction pass by” (Psalm 57:1).
 But as he waits for God’s deliverance, David is not passive.
 Instead he feeds his faith by determining to sing to God.
 “I will sing and make melody.”
 His choice to sing flowed from his faith, but also fed into his faith.
 It was a circular motion.
 Singing to and about the Lord helped his heart to remain steadfast, anchored to the God of joy.

 For the Christian, this is the way it is.
-Joys and hurts are mixed, mingled together on life’s journey.
+Joys and hurts are mixed, mingled together, on life’s journey.
 Sorrow moves us toward the source of true joy—hope in Jesus.
-And the reality of hope in Jesus keeps our joy afloat in times of sorrow.
+The reality of hope in Jesus keeps our joy afloat in times of sorrow.
 Because of this connection, God-centered music can be a conduit for healing grace.
-Kevin Twit, a writer and producer of modern worship music, describes this well.

-“We sing to mold our hearts around this reality.”
-What he means is this: The discipline of singing to the Lord conforms our hearts (thoughts, emotions, and will) around reality, what is actually true.
-Like David, we must choose to sing in order to realign our emotions with biblical certainties.
+The discipline of singing to the Lord conforms our hearts (thoughts, emotions, and will) around reality, that which is actually true.
+Like David, we must choose to sing in order to realign our emotions with biblical

-Affliction and the grief it produces are part of living in a fallen world.
-Yet, as a Christian, you have a hope that the world does not have.
+certainties.
+Affliction, and the grief it produces, are part of living in a fallen world.
+Yet, as a Christian, you have hope that the world does not have, and cannot give.
 Therefore, heavenly joy can always be mingled with your earthly sorrow.
 You can be “sorrowful, yet always rejoicing” (2 Corinthians 6:10).
-Singing is a God-given means to maintain this connection.
+Singing is one God-given means to maintain this connection.